ThulaniNyama/F-Secure.github.io/README.md

 # F-Secure.github.io
-This a Ruby on Rails app that uses Google's Safe Browsing API for client applications to check web resources (most commonly URLs) against Google-generated lists of unsafe web resources
+This a Stremlit app that uses Python script to consume data from Tweeter API to manipulate the data and visualize updates regarding traffic status